Today I want to talk about a whitewashing technique shutter but that’s not all.

 One of the best parts is the adhesion quality.
 This paint from Black Dog is designed to adhere to most finishes.
 This has been successfully tested over the following:

-- metal of all kinds including rusted tin, brass, silver, stainless steel rusted iron, and aluminum
+- the metal of all kinds including rusted tin, brass, silver, stainless steel rusted iron, and aluminum

 - latex, acrylic, and oil-based paint

 - stained wood, both water-based and oil-based stain

 Yes, this paint works well with glaze, wax, and the best part it can be layered using multiple colors to give a truly aged look to a piece of furniture or accessories to add to the home.

 Whitewashing Vintage Shutter and Application

 - lint-free rag